adc613/Ethereum-Mining-Guide/README.md

 ___Disregard all this and just pay $40 for an image of [ethOS](https://gpuShack.com)___
+    My rig went down and I couldn't get it back up even with this guide.
+I just got ethOS and haven't had any problems

 This guide is my attempt at documenting what I had to do to get my mining rig going.
 I tried to make it as complete as I could if I missed any steps or you